peptrig/angularjs-skills-test/README.md

 ### "Favourite contact" feature
 Add the possibility to mark the contact as favourite.
-This functionality should be accessible from both "Contacts" tab and "Video Call" tab.
+This functionality should be accessible from "Contacts" tab.

 The contacts endpoint mentioned above, is RESTful.
 Use it for saving changes that are made to contacts.